-For Kristi, just one year ago, the thought of living and working in the United States seemed nothing more than a pipe dream.
+For Kristi, just one year ago, the thought of living and working in the United States seemed nothing more than a dream.
 Kristi was born and raised in Albania, and although she didn’t have much knowledge of life beyond her home country, she longed for a better life.
 Determined to gain independence, Kristi applied for a U.S. visa, entering her into a lottery system where a limited number of visas are available to qualifying candidates each year.
 Despite all odds, Kristi was granted a visa to work and study in the U.S.

 Excited to begin her new journey, Kristi packed up her belongings and moved to Illinois, where she would live with her relatives.
 Although she had to leave her close family members behind, Kristi was confident in her decision.